philipturner/ue5-nanite-macos/README.md

 Nanite can run entirely through 32-bit atomics, without creating data races.
 The [AtomicsWorkaround](./AtomicsWorkaround) directory provides source code demonstrating this workaround.
 Eventually, `ue5-nanite-macos` will use the workaround to make Nanite run without graphical glitches.

 Furthermore, this port needs to create major optimizations for macOS and iOS.
-The previous port (UE5NanitePort) ran at around 15 frames per second, which is far from optimal.
-The 32-bit atomics workaround could makes this even slower, so it will require a lot of creative thinking to maximize frame rate.
-A few ideas are:
+The previous port (UE5NanitePort) ran at around 15 frames per second - far from optimal.
+The 32-bit atomics workaround could makes this even slower, requiring very creative thinking to maximize frame rate.
+A few ideas:
 - Decoupling atomic writes from rasterization, then distributing the writes evenly among simdgroups.
 - Using MetalFX temporal upscaling, which is optimized for M1 GPUs.
 The built-in fork of FidelityFX Super Resolution is optimized for AMD GPUs.
 - Other architectural improvements specifically for the Apple GPU architecture.
 Intel Macs won't see a regression because UE5 is already heavily optimized for AMD GPUs.